Responsibilities for ARIA Award Recipients- Award Disbursements

 - How do you think ARIA has or will shape your future career and education path?

-- If applicable, please thank the donor who funded your Award.
-Your report will be sent to your donor in appreciation of her / his contribution.
+- If applicable, please thank the donor who funded your Award by name.
+Your report will be sent to your donor in appreciation of their contribution.

 Digital photo

-Please include one photo that represents your research experience and corresponding caption at the end of your final report in Word document.
+Please include up to 3 photos that represents your research experience and corresponding captions at the end of your final report in Word document.
 Photo should be in JPG/JPEG format.

 Captions are necessary to provide context and name people in the photos.
 Captions should be no more than 75 characters long and in the following format: